 General

-The Audio Controller Subsystem communicates with the Secure Comms.
-Subsystem to return the current audio stream of the camera to the user.
+The Audio Controller Subsystem communicates with the Communication Subsystem to return the current audio stream of the camera to the user.
 Additionally, the Audio Controller Subsystem communicates with the Camera Interface to instruct the camera to provide its audio feed data.

 Assumptions